-In evaluating the credit risk associated with an individual customer or counterparty, financial strength and repayment ability are always the primary considerations.
-Credit risk may be mitigated by obtaining guarantees and acceptable collateral from the customer or counterparty.
+In evaluating the credit risk associated with an individual customer or counterparty, loan purpose, financial strength and repayment ability are always the primary considerations.
+Credit risk may be mitigated by obtaining guarantees and acceptable collaterals from the customer or counterparty.
 Meanwhile, the Company did not enter into any bilateral netting arrangements during the year.

 The extent of collateral coverage over the Company's loans and advances to customer depends on the type of customers and the product offered.
-Types of collateral include properties, equipment and pledged deposits.
+Types of collateral include properties, equipments, vehicles and pledged deposits.
 The Company has put in place policies which determine the types of collaterals for credit risk mitigation.

-The relevant policies and processes relating to the use of credit risk mitigation are established and approved by Credit Committee, in which guidelines and collateral valuation parameters are subject to regular reviews to ensure their effectiveness over credit risk management.
+The relevant policies and processes relating to the use of credit risk mitigation are established and approved by the Board of Directors, in which guidelines and collateral valuation parameters are subject to regular reviews to ensure the effectiveness over credit risk management.

 The Company applies safe custodian of collaterals, regular re-valuation and close monitoring.
 In particular, the Company monitors the value of the collateral on a sufficiently frequent basis with respect to the nature of collateral and market practice, and in accordance with internal policy and procedure.
-Marketable securities are marked-to-market on a daily basis whilst valuations on properties are reviewed periodically.